This article originally appeared on VICE Australia.

 We parked, I showed them over a fence and through some trees, and the two backpackers went inside.
 I took this photo and left, wondering what sort of a story I was trying to write.

 The story I'm trying to write is that entry-level houses shouldn't cost a million dollars.
 Houses represent the human desire to not stand about in the rain, and it's unfair to twist this desire into a commodity.

-As Leilah and Lucca stayed at the house, I spoke to Philip Soos, an economist and co-author of Bubble Economics: Australian Land Speculation 1830-2013.
+As Leilah and Lucca stayed at the house, I spoke to Philip Soos, an economist and author of Co-author of Bubble Economics: Australian Land Speculation 1830-2013.
 I wanted to know why houses were so expensive.
 According to Philip it's all about banking deregulation.

 "What we're seeing since countries began deregulating their banking systems in the 80s, is banks lending money to anyone who wants it," he told me.
 "That's turning housing into a speculation game, which throughout the 90s and 2000s significantly ramped-up housing prices.
 In the US this obviously led to the Global Financial Crisis."

 I asked Philip what evidence there is for this, as opposed to it being a result of simple supply and demand.
 He response was simple, "If housing prices were being driven by a lack of supply, rental prices would have risen at the same rate.
 You can see on this graph this just isn't the case."